 Nov 5, 2010.
 SW Strathcona County, near Edmonton, Alberta.
 The first petroleum tank cars were moved in to an industrial rail yard joint ventured by Cando Contracting Ltd., CN and Imperial Oil Ltd. Construction of the new rail yard began June 21, 2010 and was completed by late October.
 Up to 225 tank cars owned by Imperial Oil Ltd. are to be stored and moved in and out of the rail yard.
 The rail yard was built only 68m from one home and 163m from another home, and only 30m from 2 conservation areas.
-This violates minimum set-back distance requirements of the Railway Association of Canada, Federation of Canadian Municipalities and CN's own policy, all of which indicate that new rail yard also breaches federal transportation, railway safety and environmental legislation and regulations; Alberta environmental protection and drainage legislation; Canadian Rail Operating Rules; CN environmental policies; CN community relations policies; Imperial Oil environmental policies; and, Imperial Oil community relations policies.
+This violates minimum set-back distance requirements of the Railway Association of Canada, Federation of Canadian Municipalities and CN's own policy, all of which indicate that new rail yards are not to be built within 300m of any homes.
+Construction and operation of the rail yard also breaches federal transportation, railway safety and environmental legislation and regulations; Alberta environmental protection and drainage legislation; Canadian Rail Operating Rules; CN environmental policies; CN community relations policies; Imperial Oil environmental policies; and, Imperial Oil community relations policies.
 (Railroaded News Release July 21/10, Railroaded News Release Nov 8/10)